At Littleton we believe, we can be both a large scale milk producer with a positive environmental impact.

 Wildlife at Littleton

 A RSPB survey was carried out in 2009.
-Littleton is a monitor farm.
+Littleton is a monitor farm and proud member of the RSPB.

 Habitats are being created to encourage these target birds.